2021gjq/CubeVi-Swizzle-Blender/README.md

 ## Installation guide

-Installation and detailed guidance[Usage](doc/doc/usage.md)
+Installation and detailed guidance [Usage](doc/doc/usage.md)

 ## Usage

 ### Device connection

-1. Please make sure your computer is connected to the light field display correctly[**Light Field Display C1**](https://www.openstageai.com/companion1),and open[**OpenstageAI**](https://www.openstageai.com/download)platform（newest version）to detect the device.
+1. Please make sure your computer is connected to the light field display correctly [**Light Field Display C1**](https://www.openstageai.com/companion1), and open [**OpenstageAI**](https://www.openstageai.com/download) platform（newest version）to detect the device.

-2. Open blender，in edit->preference->plugin,import the plugin ZIP file installation package.
+2. Open blender, in edit->preference->plugin,import the plugin ZIP file installation package.
 If successful, you will see the LFD panel on the left.

 3. Click the connect buttom, the SDK will detect the connected device and set the render resolution automatically.